New and Noteworthy in 2017!

 Check out hoopla, a groundbreaking digital media service offered by YPL that allows you to borrow movies, music, audiobooks, ebooks, comics and TV shows.

 Click here for more information!

 The Library has passes/coupons for many local attractions.
 Check it out here...

 Music and Movement with Denya

-The popular monthly music program will meet on the last Friday through June at 10:30 am.
+The popular monthly music program will meet on the last Friday through June at 11 am.
+Music and Movement begins

-Storytime is a 30 minute themed program with a craft followed by playtime.
-It happens on the second Friday of each month through June at 11 AM .
+Fall Storytime is a 30 minute themed program with a craft followed by playtime.
+It happens on the second Friday of each month through June at 11 AM and began on September 8th.
 Storytime is geared to toddlers but older siblings are always welcome.

-A very special Family Evening with Deputy Chief Xhiaros!
+A very special Family Evening with Deputy Chief Xiarhos!